How We Safeguard Essex Grassroots

 Once completed and submitted, you are required to provide proof of identity to your County FA Verifier/Club Welfare Officer in support of your application.
 All Identity Documents (ID) must be original.
 The list of acceptable ID and an ID selection tool form part of the online application.

 The verifier will look through your original ID documents and submit the application to TMG (The FA’s CRC department) where the application will be validated before progressing.
 Upon completion, TMG will issue you with a copy of the DBS Disclosure, update their records and forward the disclosure result to The FA.

 The FA is aware that people are anxious about the cost of the new scheme.
-The Government will not be charging volunteers though, at present, The FA needs to levy an administration charge (currently £20 for the CRB, or £10 online).
+The Government will not be charging volunteers though, at present, The FA needs to levy an administration charge (currently £20 for the DBS, or £10 online).
 The aim is to keep this low as possible.

 Volunteer Fee: £10